 - 1/2 cup heavy cream

 1 Start the pasta: Bring a large pot of salty water to a boil and drop in your fettuccine.

-2a Plain version Melt the butter in a large sauté pan set over low heat.
+2a For the classic version: Melt the butter in a large sauté pan set over low heat.
 Once the butter has melted, turn the heat off.

-2b Creamy version Melt the butter in a large sauté pan set over low heat.
+2b For the creamy version: Melt the butter in a large sauté pan set over low heat.
 Add the cream to the butter as it melts.
-Stir often to combine the two, do not turn off the heat, but keep the heat at its lowest setting while the pasta cooks.
+Stir often to combine the two, keeping the heat at its lowest setting while the pasta cooks.

-3 Swirl pasta in pan with butter: When the fettuccine is al dente (cooked, but still a little firm) lift it out of the pot with tongs and move the pasta to the sauté pan.
+3 Swirl pasta in the pan with butter: When the fettuccine is al dente (cooked, but still a little firm) lift it out of the pot with tongs and move the pasta to the sauté pan.
 Do not drain the pasta.
 You want it dripping wet with the cooking water.

-5 Sprinkle with black pepper and/or nutmeg: Serve at once with either a little black pepper (for classic version) or nutmeg (for creamy version) ground over the pasta.
+5 Sprinkle with black pepper and/or nutmeg: Serve at once with either a little black pepper (for classic version) and/or ground nutmeg (for creamy version) over the pasta.